-With demand for freelance work increasing, it’s estimated that a full 40% of the U.S. workforce will be joining this disruptive community by 2020, and it’s not hard to see why.
+With the demand for freelance work increasing, it’s estimated that a full 40% of the U.S. workforce will be joining this disruptive community by 2020.
+And it’s not hard to see why.

 The “freelance economy” currently contributes over $700 billion to the national economy, and that number is expected to grow.
 With over three-quarters of American workers willing to do additional work outside of their normal 9-5, freelancing is becoming a popular way to earn more.

 So you’ve decided you want to turn your experience and free time into extra income!
 Now what?

 Although the benefits of freelancing can seem alluring, it brings its own set of challenges as well.